 “The Best Option” – Take a hike.
 Or a run.
 This cannot be stressed enough: Hotshots prize physical fitness.
 There’s a saying that if you can’t run or hike with the crew, you don’t deserve to be on the crew.
 Ask if you can go on an off-season training run or hike with a Squad boss / Captain / or the Superintendent.
 This demonstrates a number of things: a commitment to the crew, a strong work ethic, a take-charge personality, and (hopefully) shows off your level of physical fitness.

 Tip #3: Get a skill

 Ask yourself “What can I do to differentiate myself from all the other job candidates?”
 Truth be told, a hotshot crew’s overhead reviews hundreds of job applications.
-You need to standout.
+You need to stand out.
 The best way to do that is by adding a valuable skill set to your resume.
-Hotshot crews can never have too many crew members with medical training, so consider getting your EMT certification, a wilderness EMT or wilderness first aid / first responder.
-Your local red cross should offer these classes, or your local community college.
+Hotshot crews can never have too many crew members with medical training, so consider getting your EMT certification with some help from this Physician Coding Resource site, a wilderness EMT or wilderness first aid / first responder.
+Your local red cross should offer these classes or your local community college.
+You can also find these types of courses online, Coast2Coast mississauga does this for residents of Canada, they really can be anywhere, doing it will not only give you a standout resume, but you’ll also be trained in saving someone’s life and helping someone in need.
 You might not be the designated EMT for the crew, but you’ll stand a better chance of getting hired.
 When you have twenty guys hiking around in the woods, playing with chainsaws, swinging axes and fighting fire…it’s comforting to know there’s some medical personnel close by!